 The Company's Audit Committee is currently composed of three Independent Non-executive Directors.
-The primary duties of the Audit Committee are (i) to review the Group's annual reports, interim reports and financial statements of the Group and to provide advice and comments thereon to the Board; (ii) to review and supervise the Group's financial reporting process; and (iii) to oversee the Group's risk management and internal control systems.
-The Audit Committee has reviewed the unaudited interim results of the Group for the six-month period ended 30 June 2018 which was of the opinion that the preparation of such interim results complied with the applicable accounting standards and requirements and that adequate disclosures have been made.
+The primary duties of the Audit Committee are (i) to review the annual reports, interim reports and financial statements of the Group and to provide advice and comments thereon to the Board; (ii) to review and supervise the Group's financial reporting process; and (iii) to oversee the Group's risk management and internal control systems.
+The Audit Committee has reviewed the interim report for the six-month period ended 30 June 2018 which was of the opinion that the preparation of such interim results complied with the applicable accounting standards and requirements and that adequate disclosures have been made.